noahburrell0/noahburrell0/README.md

 # Noah Burrell

 Senior Technical Support Engineer at [Akuity](https://akuity.io), the company founded by the creators of Argo CD.
-I've spent the last 5 years building and managing GitOps workflows, helping teams adopt Kubernetes and continuous delivery at scale.

 ---